Diagnosis of Back Pain

 - Muscle relaxants for some types of chronic back pain from muscle tension.

-- Anti-inflammatory or numbing injections for certain types of back pain that radiates or travels due to nerve compression or irritation.
+- Anti-inflammatory or numbing injections for certain types of back pain, such as for pain that travels down the leg due to nerve compression or irritation.

 - Prescription pain relievers for severe acute back pain.